Feature request #2063

 In this way, one could use GRASS without knowing much about it.

-#5 Updated by Markus Neteler over 6 years ago
+#5 Updated by Markus Neteler about 8 years ago

 Sextance uses GRASS in a very efficient way, no need to understand GRASS' location-mapset concept.
 It creates a mapset on the fly and just runs the analysis in a temporary session as indicated above.
 Works nicely in the gvSIG-OADE-Sextante-GRASS package which I indicated in the GRASS Wiki page.
 It would be a BIG (and likely rather easy to implement) improvement of the QGIS-GRASS integration to use the same method.
 All pieces are likely there.